 Figure 4 - Complete Dual Capacitance Multiplier (Single Supply)

 This scheme is very similar to that shown in Figure 3, except that both capacitance multipliers are the same.
 While the earthing arrangement has not been shown diagrammatically this time, it's just as important to ensure that there is a single 'star' earth point, and care is needed to ensure that no ripple current can be re-injected into the DC via stray earth resistances.

-If used with the DoZ amp at high quiescent currents, you may need to either reduce the 470 ohm resistors to around 270 ohms or increase (or even remove) the 12k resistors to get 35V DC from a 30V transformer.
-Dissipation in the TIP3055 (or whatever you decide to use) will be around 6-7W with a current of 1.7A, so there's not a great deal of heat to get rid of in the heatsink.
+If used with the DoZ amp at higher than normal quiescent currents, you may need to either reduce the 220 ohm resistors to around 150 ohms or increase (or even remove) the 12k resistors to get 30-35V DC from a 30V transformer.
+Dissipation in the TIP35 (or whatever you decide to use) will be around 6-7W with a current of 1.7A, so there's not a great deal of heat to get rid of in the heatsink.